sowsan/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/best-practice-explained.md

 - No governance requirements are currently set regarding the specific data points to be collected for logging or reporting purposes.
 This is specific to this fictional narrative and should be considered an antipattern.
 Logging standards should be determined and enforced as soon as possible.
 - Additional analysis is required before the release of any protected data or mission-critical workloads.
-- Prior to supporting protected data or mission-critical workloads, the existing on-premises operational monitoring solution must be granted access to the workspace used for logging.
+- Before supporting protected data or mission-critical workloads, the existing on-premises operational monitoring solution must be granted access to the workspace used for logging.
 Applications are required to meet security and logging requirements associated with the use of that tenant, if the application is to be supported with a defined SLA.

 ## Evolution of governance processes